 Your email address will be stored as a cookie on your browser and will be used to automatically populate other forms that appear on our website.

-Your email address will be collected and stored in a third-party website called Getrsponse.
+Your email address will be collected and stored in our third-party websites called MailChimp, Mandrill & Sendinblue.

 Requiring technical support or advice using our services

 If you request help or support from us directly by email or telephone, we will collect your name and contact details, the organisation (e.g. college, training provider, employer, etc.) you are using the service with, your role within that organisation (e.g. manager, tutor, learner, etc.).
 The details we collect will be logged in our helpdesk software Zendesk.

 We do from time to time, compile reports on technical support enquiries but we do not include your personal details in any of these.

 When we receive a complaint from a person we make up a file containing the details of the complaint.
 This normally contains the identity of the complainant and any other individuals involved in the complaint.

 We will only use the personal information we collect to process the complaint and to check on the level of service we provide.
 We do compile and publish statistics showing information like the number of complaints we receive, but not in a form which identifies anyone.